-CRCA is accepting grant proposals from faculty who seek to revise existing courses or design new courses that will integrate research and creative activity into the undergraduate curriculum and target specific learning outcomes of the General Education curriculum, including “research fluency” and “critical and creative thinking”.
+CRCA is accepting grant proposals from faculty who seek to revise existing courses or design new courses that will integrate research and creative activity into the undergraduate curriculum and target specific learning outcomes of the General Education curriculum, including “research and information literacy” and “critical and creative thinking”.
 These awards, which may support individual faculty, teams of faculty, faculty-student collaborations, or faculty-external agency collaborations, will support 1) the development or revision and 2) the implementation of research-focused courses that maximize the student research experience, whether campus- or community-based.

 Are you interested in serving on the CRCA Committee?
 The committee is comprised of faculty, staff, and student members who lead four subcommittees, 1) faculty resources and programs, 2) student opportunities and programs, 3) events, and 4) evaluation and assessment.
 Members serve for at least one year, during which they will attend meetings approximately every month during the academic year and once in the summer.

 The Center for Research and Creative Activity strives to identify and provide resources in the form of funds, services, and materials to faculty, students, and the RIC Community to broaden participation in mentored research and creative activity.